System Design Space

 Key question: Can identity be reconstructed from available data?

-Risk example: ZIP + birth date + gender combination re-identifies users.
+Risk example: ZIP code, birth date, and gender together re-identify users.

-Controls: Minimization, aggregation, k-anonymity approaches, differential privacy where relevant.
+Controls: Data minimization, aggregation, k-anonymity, and differential privacy where useful.

 NNon-repudiation